 How to Remove PMI

 Before you go looking for a mortgage lender willing to let you buy your next home without a significant down payment, there’s a set of initials you should know about: PMI.
 Short for private mortgage insurance, this is extra mortgage insurance that’s tacked on to conventional home loan purchases made with less than 20% down.
 Any time you make a down payment of less than 20% on a home purchase with a conventional loan, you’ll likely need to pay for this insurance.

 In this post, we talk about what is PMI, who has to have it, and how to get rid of mortgage insurance.

 What is private mortgage insurance?

 Private mortgage insurance is a form of insurance coverage that protects your lender if you stop paying your mortgage.
-The trouble is that for borrowers, PMI is a waste of money.
+The trouble is that for borrowers, it could potentially add $100 or more to every mortgage payment.
 It only protects the lender in case you default; it doesn’t cover anything on your end.
 You’ll be paying for it, though.
 If you default on your mortgage, PMI makes your lender whole, but does nothing for you.